AkashBharangar/Amazon-Sales-Dashboard-2024/README.md

 The dataset contains transactional information from Amazon, detailing product categories, sales, revenue, and customer-related information.

 ### Tools
-- **SQL**: Used for data extraction, transformation, and aggregation.
 - **Excel**: Assisted in data cleaning, initial data exploration, and preliminary visualizations.

 ## 🔍 Steps and Methodology